ibm-cloud-docs/speech-to-text/models-ng.md

 Previous-generation models support some features that are not available with next-generation models.
 Specifically, next-generation models do not support the following features:

 -   Any feature not listed in the previous section is not supported for use with the next-generation models.
--   Next-generation models do not support acoustic model customization or grammars.
+-   Next-generation models do not support acoustic model customization.
 -   Next-generation models do not produce hesitation markers.
 Hesitation markers are produced only by previous-generation models.
 For more information about hesitation markers, see [Hesitation markers](/docs/speech-to-text?topic=speech-to-text-basic-response#response-hesitation).

 For more information about all available speech recognition parameters, see the [Parameter summary](/docs/speech-to-text?topic=speech-to-text-summary).